Spring Mile Preview, Tips, Runners & Trends

 Spring Mile Jockey Statistics

-The leading jockey in the Spring Mile over the last 20 renewals is Paul Mulrennan who has won the race two times with those two winners coming from Mezuzah (2006) and Lord Of The Rock (2016).
-There is one jockey who has not had the best of times in the Spring Mile, Daniel Tudhope has ridden a total of 11 runners to the race without recording any wins.
+The leading jockey in the Spring Mile over the last 20 renewals is Paul Mulrennan, who has won the race two times, with those two winners coming from Mezuzah (2006) and Lord Of The Rock (2016).
+There is one jockey who has not had the best of times in the Spring Mile; Daniel Tudhope has ridden 11 runners in the race without recording any wins.

 Here are some of the top Spring Mile jockey statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):